masete/send-it/README.md

 * Password : 12345

-Get the whole project from here https://github.com/masete/send-it/edit/develop You can review it from my github pages :
+Get the whole project from here https://github.com/masete/send-it/edit/develop
+                                                                                                                              You can review it from my github pages :https://masete.github.io/send-it/
+     ## Author

+     @masete nicholas